Humanities and Communication

 Didactics of Language and Literature

-The Didactics of Language and Literature (DLL) is a discipline that spans pre-university educational levels (Early Childhood, Elementary, Middle and High School), as well as university didactics (Bachelor, Master, Postgraduate) and regulated and non-regulated adult education (Language Schools, courses for migrants, continuing education, etc.).
+Didactics of Language and Literature (DLL) is a discipline that spans pre-university educational levels (Infant, Primary, Secondary Education, and Baccalaureate), as well as university-level teaching (Undergraduate, Master's, Postgraduate) and adult education, both formal and informal (EOI, courses for migrants, continuing education, etc.).

 Within this multi-level framework, we propose the following research lines in DLL from a non-androcentric perspective and committed to the Sustainable Development Goals:

-• teaching and learning of languages in multilingual contexts (L1, L2)
+- Teaching and learning languages in multilingual contexts (L1, L2)

-• didactics of foreign languages, such as CLIL or ELE.
+- Didactics of foreign languages, such as ELE or CLE.

 4. Resources for DLL:

-• analysis of existing didactic materials and the development of new resources, analog or digital.
+- Analysis of existing didactic materials and creation of new resources, both analog and digital.

-5. Intersection of language, literature, culture in educational practice.
+5. Intersection of language, literature, and culture in educational practice.

 6. DLL from a historical, transnational, or comparative perspective.